Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 45.5 points just twice this year.
+- Clemson and its opponents have combined for 44.5 points -- this matchup's point total -- only two times this season.

-- Syracuse's games have gone over 45.5 points in three of six chances this season.

 Clemson Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 13.5 points or more in three chances.
+- The Tigers have been favored by 14 points or more three times this season and have not covered the spread in any of them.

-- Clemson's games this year have gone over the total in one out of five opportunities (20%).
+- Clemson's games this year have hit the over on one of five set point totals (20%).

+- The Tigers score 21.2 points per game, comparable to the 24.0 per outing the Orange surrender.

 - When Clemson totals over 308.2 yards, the team is 0-2 against the spread and 2-0 overall.